boostrjs/boostr/README.md

 - Currently, only [AWS](https://aws.amazon.com/) is supported as a deployment target.
 - The DNS associated with your domain name must be managed by [Amazon Route 53](https://aws.amazon.com/route53/).
 - The first deployment may take a while because several AWS services have to be set up, but subsequent deployments should be much faster.
+- Boostr manages the deployment of the web-frontend and backend services, but the database services are not.
+So, you will have to set up the databases by yourself on some cloud services, such as [MongoDB Atlas](https://www.mongodb.com/atlas/database) or [Amazon DocumentDB](https://aws.amazon.com/documentdb/).

 #### Examples